-The Rector of the University of Glasgow is elected by the matriculated students of the University and the main role of the Rector is to represent the University’s students.
+The Rector of the University of Glasgow is elected by the registered students of the University and the main role of the Rector is to represent the University’s students.

 Glasgow is lucky to be one of only five universities to have a Rector.
 The Rector has a number of key duties representing students.
-He/She is expected to attend meetings of Court, the governing body of the University, to work closely with the SRC, and to bring student concerns to the attention of the University’s managers.
+They are expected to attend meetings of Court, the governing body of the University, and to work closely with the SRC in order to aid in bringing student concerns to the attention of the University’s managers.

-Chairing Court is not the only role that the Rector can participate in.
 In recent times, the Rector has held surgeries for students, which any registered student can make an appointment for.
-This is a fantastic opportunity to speak to the Rector about any issues you feel he/she may be able to help with.
+This is a fantastic opportunity to speak to the Rector about any issues you feel they may be able to help with.